karsa-oy/mascope/karsa-electron/README.md

 yarn lint

 ### Compile and build distribution package
+1) run checklist.cmd to make sure all build pre-requisits are in place

+2) build the application

 yarn electron:build

 ### Compile, build and publish distribution package (to github.com)
+1) run checklist.cmd to make sure all build pre-requisits are in place

+2) update package.json

+3) build and publish the application

 yarn electron:publish

 ### Customize configuration